sonatype-nexus-community/nancy/README.md

 ### Build from source

 * Clone the project `git clone github.com/sonatype-nexus-community/nancy`
-* Depending on your env you may have to enable go.mod `export GO111MODULE=on`
-* In the root of the project `go test ./...`
+* In the root of the project run `make`
-* If tests checkout go ahead and run `go build`.
+  * This will execute multiple targets so if you want to short circuit some of that process you can also just run `make build` to get the binary without running tests, linting, etc
 * Use that binary where ever your heart so desires!

 ### Download release binary